2015 alex rumford 2015 alex rumford

 First, an explanation: after every shoot, photos are rated from one to five stars in my library.

-One star is for something awful: misfires, blinks, out of focus shots etc. Two stars means poor: this collection contains uninspiring but required images, the dull fillers.
+Two stars means poor: this collection contains uninspiring but required images, the dull fillers.

 Three stars get awarded to anything reasonable.
 They're fine, but wouldn't go in any portfolio.